Limited-access road: Australia

 While Australia's larger capital cities feature controlled-access highway networks, the smaller metropolitan areas mostly rely on limited-access highways for high-speed local traffic.

 In South Australia the terms "expressway" and "freeway" can be synonymous.
 The Southern and Northern Expressways are both controlled-access highways.
 However, perhaps confusingly, the Port River Expressway is a limited-access highway.

 Dual carriageways that connect capital cities and regional centres, such as the M31 Hume Highway between Sydney and Melbourne, are almost all limited-access highways.
 In spite of this, 'freeway' terminology is used on signage for most regional limited access highways in the state of Victoria.

 New Zealand: Expressway, Motorway

-The terms Motorway and Expressway in New Zealand both encompass multi-lane divided freeways as well as narrower 2-4-lane undivided expressways with varying degrees of grade separation; the difference being that in New Zealand a Motorway has certain additional legal traffic restrictions.
+The terms Motorway and Expressway in New Zealand both encompass multi-lane divided freeways as well as narrower 2 to 4-lane undivided expressways with varying degrees of grade separation; the difference being that in New Zealand a Motorway has certain additional legal traffic restrictions.

 Asia

 China

-The Expressway Network of the People's Republic of China is the longest highway system in the world.
-The network is also known as National Trunk Highway System (NTHS).
-By the end of 2016, the total length of China's expressway network reached 131,000 kilometers (82,000 mi).

-Expressways in China are a fairly recent addition to a complex network of roads.
-China's first expressway was built in 1988.
-Until 1993, very few expressways existed.
-The network is expanding rapidly after 2000.
-In 2011, 11,000 kilometres (6,800 mi) of expressways were added to the network.
+The China National Highways (CNH/Guodao) (simplified Chinese: 中华人民共和国国道; traditional Chinese: 中華人民共和國國道; pinyin: Zhōnghuá Rénmín Gònghéguó Guódào) is a network of trunk roads across mainland China.

+As of 2024, the network encompasses over 1.9 million kilometers of highways, making it one of the most extensive in the world.
+Key milestones include the completion of major expressways by 2008 and ongoing expansions to enhance connectivity, especially in western and less developed areas.

+Apart from the expressways of China that were planned and constructed later, most of the CNH are not controlled-access highways.